 How to Improve Stability

-"One of the risks of having sex in the shower is the possibility of slipping," she says.
+"One of the risks of having sex in the shower is the possibility of slipping," she said.
 "To reduce the risk, you can pick up inexpensive antislip stickers for the floor of your tub at your local hardware store.
-There are a couple of companies that sell suction-cup devices that make playing in the shower safer," she explains.
+There are a couple of companies that sell suction-cup devices that make playing in the shower safer," she explained.
 She also offered some other helpful suggestions.

-"One of the products is the Sex in the Shower Single Locking Foot Rest," she says.
-It looks like a ledge and is dual purpose, so you can put your foot on it to shave your legs before getting frisky.
-"The other is the Sportsheets Dual-Locking Suction Handle that attaches to the wall in your shower and gives a firm place to hold onto," she says.
-These items, when applied to a dry wall ahead of time, provide a fantastic secure base and can prevent accidents, she advises.
+"One of the products is a shower foot rest," she says.
+It looks like a ledge and is dual-purpose, so you can put your foot on it to shave your legs before getting frisky.
+"The other is the dual locking suction handle that attaches to the wall in your shower and gives a firm place to hold onto," she said.
+These items, when applied to a dry wall ahead of time, provide a fantastic secure base and can prevent accidents.

 The shower is fantastic, but it can reduce natural lubrication.
 Though, FYI, if you have your period, you'll be a bit more wet down there, and the shower might just be the perfect position for your monthly flow.

-A lube that is silicone-based is a much better choice for the shower than a water-based lube because it allows you to stay wet and not dry out, she notes.
-"Hold off on the soap, though, because that's what you use to wash off the silicone lube afterwards," she says.
-Remember to be extra careful, as lube can make the floor slippery — don't apply too much or make a mess without being aware of what's around you.
+She noted that a lube that's silicone-based is a much better choice for the shower than a water-based lube because it allows you to stay wet and not dry out.
+"Hold off on the soap, though, because that's what you use to wash off the silicone lube afterwards," she explained.
+Just remember to be extra careful, as lube can make the floor slippery — don't apply too much or make a mess without being aware of what's around you.